Asymmetry and structural information in preferential attachment graphs: Main Results

 An isomorphism from a graph $G$ to itself is called an \emph{automorphism} or \emph{symmetry} of $G$.
 The set of automorphisms of $G$, together with the operation of function composition, forms a group, which is called the \emph{automorphism group} of $G$, denoted by $\Aut(G)$.
 We then say that $G$ is \emph{symmetric} if it has at least one {\it nontrivial symmetry} and that $G$ is \emph{asymmetric} if the only symmetry of $G$ is the identity permutation.

-Our first main goal is to answer, for $G$ distributed according to a \emph{preferential attachment} model, the question of whether with high probability the automorphism group is trivial (i.e., $|\Aut(G)|=1$) or not.
+Our first main goal is to answer, for $G$ distributed according to a \emph{preferential attachment} model (defined below), the question of whether with high probability the automorphism group is trivial (i.e., $|\Aut(G)|=1$) or not.

-We say that a multigraph $G$ on vertex set $[n]=\{1,2,\dots, n]$ is {\em $m$-left regular} if the only loop of $G$ is at the vertex $1$, and each vertex $v$, $2\le v\le n$, has precisely $m$ neighbours in the set $[v-1]$.
-The {\em preferential attachment model} $\PA(m;n)$ is a dynamic model of network growth which gives a probability measure on the set of all $m$-left regular graphs on $n$ vertices proposed in \cite{barabasialbert2002}.
-More precisely, for an integer parameter $m$ we define graph $\PA(m; n)$ with vertex set $[n]=\{1,2,\dots,n\}$ using recursion on $n$ in the following way: the graph $G_1 \distrib \PA(m;1)$ is a single node with label $1$ with $m$ self-edges (these will be the only self-edges in the graph, and we will only count each such edge once in the degree of vertex $1$).
+We say that a multigraph $G$ on vertex set $[n]=\{1,2,\dots, n\}$ is {\em $m$-left regular} if the only loop of $G$ is at the vertex $1$, and each vertex $v$, $2\le v\le n$, has precisely $m$ neighbors in the set $[v-1]$.
+We will study a variant of the {\em preferential attachment model} by giving a probability measure $\PA(m; n)$ on the set of all $m$-left regular graphs on $n$ vertices.
+More precisely, for an integer parameter $m\geq 1$ we define the graph $\PA(m; n)$ with vertex set $[n]=\{1,2,\dots,n\}$ using recursion on $n$ in the following way: the graph $G_1 \distrib \PA(m;1)$ is a single node with label $1$ with $m$ self-edges (these will be the only self-edges in the graph, and we will only count each such edge once in the degree of vertex $1$).
+Inductively, to obtain a graph $G_{n+1} \distrib \PA(m;n+1)$ from $G_{n}$, we add vertex $n+1$ and make $m$ random choices $v_1, ..., v_m$ of neighbors in $G_n$ as follows: for each vertex $w \leq n$ (i.e., vertices in $G_n$),